pi3g/pi-emc-scripts/emv-server/README.md

-# Todo
-- Hotspot disappears sometimes? may only be when no one is connected

 # Information
 To view the Client Pi's DHCP Leases use `cat /var/lib/misc/dnsmasq.leases` there should be two entries in the file.
 After pressing exit on the Internal Display it may take up to 10 Seconds for everything to close.